 “Loren?
 He lives about a mile down the beach and keeps an eye on things while I’m gone.
 As you’ve no doubt noticed, he’s not the smartest, but he’s useful now and again.”
 A deep scowl settled over his features.
 “However, he’s more than failed me this time.
 As if this little mess wasn’t enough, he didn’t bother to take care of the house.
 The yard especially.
 I should have known better.
 He’s afraid of lawnmowers, but he did promise he could handle it.”

 Some of Jorick’s anger seemed to evaporate.
 “That’s how his brother was killed.
-They tied him down and ran a lawnmower over him.”
+They held him down and ran a lawnmower over him.”